soumaiab/terraform-projects/READme.md

 On Ubuntu from the source folder:
 > minikube image build -t hellogo:0.<TAG NUM> .

 If anything changes in the go code, rebuild and increase the tag number.
-It is currently hellogo:0.2
+It is currently hellogo:0.3

-Apply the message:
+Apply changes made to providers (only run if not done before/not changes):
 > tofu init -upgrade

+Apply the message
 > tofu apply -auto-approve -var="app_message=Hello from OpenTofu!"

 Ensure it got deployed: